Get

 Image Credit: three chatty cats

-Dress your Christmas cutie in festive attire and give it a Santa Claus or another stuffed animal to cuddle with.
+Dress your Christmas cutie in festive attire and give them a Santa Claus or another stuffed animal to cuddle with.
 Take photos in your living or dining room and they’re guaranteed to be a hit with your friends and family.

-3. Kitty & Rudolph by buzz feed
+3. Kitty & Rudolph by BuzzFeed

 Kitty & Rudolph by buzz feed